 4. Compliance!
 Adherence to laws when performing collections:

-Collection agencies are extremely confident about their Debt Collection Letters service that most of them offer a guarantee to return at least twice the amount you invest in buying their Letters Service.
-This is a win-win situation for the utility companies.
-Not only the activity is done at a low cost, but also by the experts, and moreover the investment is secured by a guarantee.
+Collection agencies are extremely confident about their Debt Collection Letters service, most of them offer a guarantee to return at least twice the amount you invest in buying their Letters Service.
+This is a win-win situation for utility companies.
+Not only the activity is done at a low cost, but the investment is also backed by a guarantee.

 6. Easy to use:

-Most agencies will have a 24/7 online portal to submit accounts, view performance reports or to stop service when the payment has been made by the debtor.
-Many agencies also have integrations or utilities with various billing platforms, like Quickbooks .
+Most agencies have a 24/7 online portal to submit accounts, view performance reports or to stop service when the payment has been made by the debtor.
+Many agencies also have integrations or utilities with various billing platforms, like Quickbooks and Zoho.

 7. Ease of payment:

-Collection agencies often accept payments in form which a typical Utility company may not offer.
-They may also agree with a customer to pay the amount in installments.
-Collection agencies have many techniques to recover debt, all of which cannot be written in this article.
+Collection agencies accept payments in many forms, which a typical Utility company does not offer.
+They may also negotiate with a customer to pay the amount in installments.
+Collection agencies have many techniques to recover debt, handle debtor excuses and handling common debt collection challenges.

 All collection agencies are not equal.
-It is important to select a good one, one who is complaint, has the license to collect in all 50 states and also beats the recovery numbers offered by an average collection agency.
+It is important to select a collection agency that follows federal and state laws, has the license to collect in all 50 states, and also beats other collection agencies in terms of performance and data security.